Carly Wicks: Storylines

 Despite Sean's assaults on her brother, Carly briefly resumes a sexual relationship with him, but he has little interest in her as he is besotted with Tanya Branning (Jo Joyner).
 Carly discovers that Kevin has died in a car accident.
 She visits his body in the morgue and screams, momentarily asking for support from Shirley, who was with Kevin when he died.
 The following day, however, Carly is incensed that Shirley had been the last face Kevin had seen before he died; she tells Shirley that she wishes it had been her that died instead.
 She rejects Shirley's further attempts to comfort her, and after Kevin's funeral, Carly and Kevin's wife Denise (Diane Parish) leave Walford to travel the world and scatter Kevin's ashes.
 Denise returns and reveals that Carly has decided to stay in Thailand.
 A month later, Carly sends Denise a postcard asking for Kevin's signet ring and it is revealed that Carly is living in Redfern, a suburb of Sydney, Australia.

 In 2012, Denise reveals to Shirley that Carly has given birth to a son, and gives her Carly's telephone number to contact her.
 However, when Shirley phones Carly to congratulate her, Carly rejects Shirley, telling her to never call her again, causing Shirley to break down in tears.
 In September, Phil calls Carly, asking her to return to Walford to help her mother who has been drinking heavily because Ben Mitchell (Joshua Pascoe) murdered her best friend Heather Trott (Cheryl Fergison), though Phil does not tell Carly this.
 Upon seeing Shirley in a drunken state, Carly turns to leave while Shirley desperately calls her back.
 The following day, Carly catches up with Denise, who explains that Shirley is in a bad way because Ben killed Heather.
 Carly and Shirley make amends and Carly introduces her baby son Jimmy to Shirley.
 Carly then convinces Shirley to leave Walford with her.

-In 2022, after Mick goes missing at sea on Christmas Day, Denise and Jean find Shirley struggling.
-After Shirley lashes out at Scarlett Butcher, Denise calls Carly as she’s worried about Shirley.
+In 2022, after Carly's half-brother Mick (Danny Dyer) goes missing at sea on Christmas Day, Shirley struggles.
+After Shirley lashes out at Mick's young stepdaughter Scarlett Butcher (Tabitha Byron), Denise calls Carly as she’s worried about Shirley.
 Carly then calls Shirley and offers for her to go and stay with her and Jimmy.
 Shirley and the family dog Lady Di then leave the Square to stay with Carly.
-Carly later sent Linda Carter a photograph of Shirley, which inadvertently revealed that she had reunited with her son, and Linda's rapist, Dean Wicks.
+Carly later sent Linda Carter (Kellie Bright) a photograph of Shirley, which inadvertently revealed that she had reunited with her son, and Linda's rapist, Dean.